 Reputable breeders will always ensure that all their breeding dogs exhibit the perfect Pomeranian temperament before allowing them to breed.

-Do Pomeranian Colors Affect their Health?
+Do Pomeranian Colors Affect Their Health?

 Pomeranians are generally healthy dogs with few fatal hereditary issues.
 The only concern is double Merle Poms.
 If a Pomeranian puppy inherits two copies of the Merle gene, they are often deaf and blind.
 They might also suffer from health issues that Pomeranians with only one Merle gene don’t have to deal with.

 Merle to Merle Pomeranian breedings will produce half-defective puppies that are largely white.
-So, breeding Merle Poms to a full Black or Chocolate Pomeranian is recommended, as light dogs might carry a hidden merle gene.
+So, breeding Merle Poms to a full Black or Chocolate Pomeranian is recommended, as light dogs might carry a hidden Merle gene.

 Price of Rare Pomeranian Dogs